frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/guides/make-to-stock/index.md

 ![Coverpage](/assets/frappe_io/images/erpnext/m-t-s-coverpage-bags.jpg)

+Images: This book contains images from flickr-creative commons license.
+We are grateful to Shades of Green for sharing their product pictures and allowing us to use their case-example.

 ### Introduction

 With the help of a business example, the whole process of manufacturing, storing, buying and selling in ERPNext is documented in detail.
 This study is specifically featured for make-to-stock type of company.